By making more informed food purchasing decisions on campus, we can all help create a more climate-friendly food system at UBC.

 The university is taking bold steps to ensure that the campus community has access to wholesome, sustainable, local and diverse foods.

-One most recent initiative is All Access Dining, which was launched at the three resident dining halls where the Climate Friendly Food Labels are currently being displayed.
+One initiative is All Access Dining, which was launched at UBC's three resident dining halls where the Climate-Friendly Food Labels are currently being displayed.
 Since all students pay the same amount to eat as much as they care to while at that location, all food items will be the same price regardless of whether they are deemed Climate-Friendly or not.

-At the AMS Student Nest, where the CFF Label will be potentially added to some menu items, preliminary analysis has found that the foods deemed most climate-friendly are not more expensive than foods labeled as less climate-friendly.
+At the AMS Student Nest, where the CFF Labels have been added to the Gallery Patio & Lounge menu items, preliminary analysis has found that the foods deemed most climate-friendly are not always more expensive than foods labeled as less climate-friendly.
+At the Gallery some of the Climate-Friendly Food items are the least expensive items on the menu.

 As the university continues its work on building a Climate-Friendly food system, a lens of equity and affordability will be applied to all actions.
 Visit the Centre for Climate Justice at UBC to learn more.